Gibson EDS-1275: John McLaughlin

+Charlie Whitney

+Another guitar player who was known for playing the EDS-1275 was Charlie Whitney, the principal guitarist for the British underground band Family.
+Clips of Whitney performing with his EDS-1275 are readily available on YouTube from Family appearances on Beat-Club and The Old Grey Whistle Test, along with a similarly equipped (EBS-1250) John Wetton.

 Jimmy Page

-The EDS-1275 was mostly popularized by Jimmy Page of Led Zeppelin, most notably during live performances of "Stairway to Heaven."
+The EDS-1275 was popularized by Jimmy Page of Led Zeppelin, most notably during live performances of "Stairway to Heaven."
 The doubleneck eliminated the need to switch guitars mid-song: at the beginning of "Stairway to Heaven", he used the bottom 6-string neck for the intro and first verse, then switched to the top 12-string neck, then to the 6-string neck for the extended guitar solo, and back to the 12-string for the final chorus.

-By the time Page desired an EDS-1275, they were no longer in production so he ordered a custom-made cherry 6/12.
+By the time Page desired an EDS-1275, they were no longer in production, so he ordered a custom-made cherry 6/12.
+In addition to "Stairway to Heaven", Page also used the EDS-1275 for live performances of "Celebration Day", "Tangerine", "The Song Remains the Same", "The Rain Song" and "Sick Again".
+In the studio, the guitar was only played on "Carouselambra", included on Led Zeppelin's album In Through the Out Door (1979).

 Page's influence was such that after him other guitarists picked up the EDS-1275, including Alex Lifeson of Rush, who used it to play the song "Xanadu" live.
-Eddie Van Halen also had one in his collection.
-Tommy Shaw of Styx had a custom double neck which had two 12 string necks which he used live with Styx on the band's live performances from 1977 to 1983 on "Fooling Yourself" (live versions from 1977 and 1978), "Suite Madame Blue" (up to the end of the synthesizer solo where he would switch to his Les Paul or Explorer or Ibanez guitar) and "Queen Of Spades" (for the intro and outro).
+Eddie Van Halen also had one in his collection which he used live and in the studio on the track "Secrets" from Van Halen's album Diver Down (1982).
+Tommy Shaw of Styx had a custom double neck which had two 12-string necks which he used on the band's live performances from 1977 to 1983.

 Don Felder

-Don Felder's white EDS-1275 was most famously used for playing Hotel California live with the Eagles and now (via Gibson Custom Shop replicas) in solo shows.
-It can be seen in any number of clips from the mid to late 70s.
-Felder customised his EDS-1275 by removing one of the pots (bridge pickup tone control), and replacing it with a second output.
-This allowed for the signal to be sent to two separate amplifiers: for Hotel California, an Echoplex and a Leslie for the swirling tones (played on the 12 string neck capo at the seven fret), and then later through his standard guitar amp (a Blackface Deluxe Reverb or Tweed Deluxe) using the six string neck for the duet/harmony guitar solo shared with Joe Walsh.
+Don Felder's white EDS-1275 was most famously used for playing "Hotel California" live with the Eagles and now (via Gibson Custom Shop replicas) in solo shows.
+It can be seen in any number of clips from the mid to late 1970s.
+Felder customized his EDS-1275 by removing one of the pots (bridge pickup tone control) and replacing it with a second output.
+This allowed for the signal to be sent to two separate amplifiers: for "Hotel California", an Echoplex and a Leslie for the swirling tones (played on the 12-string neck capo at the seven fret), and then later through his standard guitar amp (a Blackface Deluxe Reverb or Tweed Deluxe) using the six-string neck for the duet/harmony guitar solo shared with Joe Walsh.
 Felder's original EDS-1275 is on display at the Rock and Roll Hall of Fame in Cleveland.